 - carry out risk assessment and monitoring if required under the Private Water Supply Regulations 2009.

-- advise the appropriate agencies to ensure there is no risk to your supply's catchment area (for example, advising persons undertaking bio-solid spreading on land that there are private water supplies which may be affected)
+- advise the appropriate agencies to ensure there is no risk to your supply's catchments area (for example, advising persons undertaking bio-solid spreading on land that there are private water supplies which may be affected)

 - inform you of potential contamination threats to aquifers that may serve your supply

 - notify you of any updates of legislation involving private water supplies and your responsibilities.

 How can I keep my supply safe?

 All parts of your supply should be routinely monitored and inspected to ensure that it is in good working order, and has not been interfered with or damaged.
 The supply needs to be appropriately protected throughout, from source to point-of-use.
 This should include a maintenance programme to clean the distribution system and storage tanks or header tanks, and to ensure all treatment works are working as they should according to manufacturer's guidelines.

 What if I supply water to others?